Over 30 Bike Trails, 250+ Miles

 Surface: Asphalt, 8-12'

 Trailheads/Parking: Lake Monroe Park.
-Eastbound: Gemini Springs Park, DeBary Hall, Thornby Park, Green Springs Park.
-Northbound: Rob Sullivan Park, Blue Spring Trailhead (Blue Springs Ave.), Lake Beresford Park, Barkely Dog Park (Glenwood), Chuck Lennon Park (DeLeon Springs), (See map)
+Eastbound: Gemini Spring Park, DeBary Hall, Thornby Park, Green Springs Park.
+Northbound: Rob Sullivan Park, Blue Springs State Park, Lake Beresford Park, Fichter Trail Rest (Glenwood), Chuck Lennon Park (DeLeon Springs), DeLeon Springs State Park.
+(See map)

 Nearby Points of Interest: DeBary Hall, Lake Monroe Park, Gemini Springs Park, Blue Spring State Park, Lake Woodruff National Wildlife Refuge, DeLeon Springs State Park

-From the Lake Monroe trailhead is an exceptionally scenic ride, meandering through diverse habitat that includes cypress swamp, oak/palm hammock, pine stand, and prairie to Dirksen Drive and the Gemini Springs North Trailhead.
+From the Lake Monroe trailhead, the trail (also called the Pat Northy Pathway) is an exceptionally scenic ride, meandering through diverse habitat that includes cypress swamp, oak/palm hammock, pine stand, and prairie to Dirksen Drive and the Gemini Springs North Trailhead.

 See bike trails in South Volusia County